 -

-Editor opens a page in the Chat Editor and asks the AI to
+Editor opens a page in the Editor Panel and asks the AI to

 make changes.
 The AI automatically loads relevant components from the design